 Plus, unlike comparable tours, you get to spend a night in Kamakura, which was one of my favorite days of the trip.

-If you’re looking for the kind of tour where you spend very little time in your hostel because you’re out exploring and so don’t mind if the places you’re staying at aren’t the best value, then The Dragon Trip tours is something you should definitely check out.
+If you’re looking for the kind of tour where you spend very little time in your hostel because you’re out exploring and so don’t mind if the places you’re staying at aren’t the best value, then The Dragon Trip tours are something you should check out.